sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Basic_Concepts/Working_with_Projects/Recovering_a_Deleted_File_with_Local_History.md

 {"title":"Recovering a Deleted File with Local History","weight":"50"}

-# Recovering a Deleted File with Local History

 Although you will usually use the Local History feature to compare versions of a file that you are editing, you can also use it as a last resort for recovering a deleted file, if you cannot find a copy of that file anywhere else on your system.
 You will have to have been working on the file using the **Project Explorer** View for this technique to work.

 To recover a deleted file using Local History: